Graph sub-sampling for divide-and-conquer algorithms in large networks: Methodology

 \subsection{Divide-and-conquer for community structure}

 \cite{mukherjee2021two} propose $\mathsf{PACE}$, a divide-and-conquer algorithm to identify community structure in networks.
 The algorithm randomly samples sub-graphs, and then applies a community detection algorithm to each sub-graph.
-This step repeats many times before the more challenging step of ``stiching'' together the results from the sub-samples.
-Since community labels are not identifiable, this combining step is non-trivial.
-To avoid this problem, the authors propose an estimate of the clustering matrix $C$ instead of directly estimating the community labels as the clustering matrix is unique.
+This step repeats many times before the more challenging step of ``stitching'' together the results from the sub-samples.
+Since community labels are not uniquely identifiable, this combining step is non-trivial.
+To avoid this problem, the authors estimate the clustering matrix $\bC$ instead of directly estimating the community labels as the clustering matrix is unique.
 This clustering matrix can then be used to extract the community labels.

-More specifically, let $A$ be the $n\times n$ adjacency matrix corresponding to graph $G$ with $m$ total edges.\footnote{In this work, we only consider undirected, unweighted networks without self-loops, but the ideas can easily be generalized.} Let $Z\in\{0,1\}^{n\times K}$ correspond to the true community labels where $Z_{ik}=1$ if node $i$ is in cluster $k$ for $k=1,\dots,K$ communities.
-We assume that $K$ is known.
-We can define $C=ZZ^T\in\{0,1\}^{n\times n}$ as the clustering matrix where $C_{ij}=1$ if nodes $i$ and $j$ are in the same community and 0 otherwise.
-Notice that $C$ does not depend on the exact community labels (which are equivalent up to permutation) but only on the pair-wise relationship between nodes.

-$\mathsf{PACE}$ begins by randomly sampling a sub-graph $S_b$ of graph $G$ with $qn$ nodes where $q\in(0,1)$ is the proportion of nodes in the sub-sample.
-With sub-sample in hand, we can apply any community detection algorithm to this sub-sample, e.g., spectral \citep{ng2002spectral}, modularity maximization \citep{girvan2002community}, semi-definite programming \citep{cai15}, etc. The resulting membership vectors of these clustering algorithms will allow us to construct $\hat C^{(b)}\in\{0,1\}^{n\times n}$ where $\hat C^{(b)}_{ij}=1$ if both nodes $i$ and $j$ appear in sub-graph $S_b$ and were assigned to the same community and 0 otherwise.
-We repeat this process for $B$ sub-graphs, yielding $\hat C^{(1)},\dots, \hat C^{(B)}$.
+$\mathsf{PACE}$ begins by randomly sampling a sub-graph $S^{(b)}$ of graph $G$ with $qn$ nodes where $q\in(0,1)$ is the proportion of nodes in the sub-sample.\footnote{Note that $q$ may be chosen to ensure $qn$ is an integer, or $qn$ can simply be rounded to the nearest integer.} With a sub-sample in hand, we can apply any community detection algorithm to this sub-sample, e.g., spectral \citep{ng2002spectral}, modularity maximization \citep{girvan2002community}, semi-definite programming \citep{cai15}, etc. The resulting membership vectors of these clustering algorithms allow us to construct $\hat \bC^{(b)}\in\{0,1\}^{n\times n}$ where $\hat C^{(b)}_{ij}=1$ if both nodes $i$ and $j$ appear in sub-graph $S^{(b)}$ and were assigned to the same community, and 0 otherwise.
+We repeat this process for $B$ sub-graphs, yielding $\hat \bC^{(1)},\dots, \hat \bC^{(B)}$.

 The key step in this algorithm is combining the results from the $B$ sub-graphs.
 Let $N_{ij}$ be the number of times that both nodes $i$ and $j$ were chosen in the same sub-sample.
-Then the combined estimator $\hat C\in[0,1]^{n\times n}$ of the clustering matrix is defined by
+Then the combined estimator $\hat \bC\in[0,1]^{n\times n}$ of the clustering matrix is defined by